altoweb/solero.github.io/_tutorials/legacy.md

 After a while the media server setup script will ask you to enter "hostname", if you're making a public private server, then you will enter your domain name here (ex. `iclubpenguin.com`), otherwise just press enter.

+The script will next ask you to enter your external IP address, if you are making a public private server, then you will enter your VPS' external IP here (ex. `74.125.224.72`), otherwise just press enter.

 ### Install Houdini
 Now we're going to install Houdini, this process is pretty simple.
 ```shell